otrv4/otrv4/otrv4.md

 TODO: Why do we reject messages with ratchet_id < i-1 if we dont do anything with messages with ratchet_id i-1?
 Now, we should do (for allowing receiving messages) from the previous session when a new DAKE has just finished.

+TODO: We need to be able to decrypt messages from the previous ratchet (yesterday's discussion).

 Use the message `ID` to compute the receiving chain key and calculate encryption and mac keys.